Mehak-NazDev/ML_progress/README.md

 ### Weeks 6-7

 * Completed EdTech project for hands-on application
 * I also noted many questions after this....let me find the answers

+### Week 8
+* how to select models
+* what are the right questions to ask before modeling

 ## Current Focus